CBorowski-dev/docs-operaton-org/content/introduction/supported-environments.md

 ## Adding Environments

-Whenever a new version of one of the following environments is released, we target support of that new version with the next minor release of Camunda.
-A new released environment has to be available three months before the next Camunda minor release to be considered.
+Whenever a new version of one of the following environments is released, we target support of that new version with the next minor release of Operaton.
+A new released environment has to be available three months before the next Operaton minor release to be considered.

 * Java Language (LTS)
 * Spring Boot